-3. Steps Taken to Identify Risks in the Supply Chain and Due Diligence Measures the Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Second Edition, as applicable for tin, tantalum, tungsten, gold and downstream companies, in all material respects.
+To determine the source and chain of custody of 3TG necessary to the functionality and/or production of our products, Toyota conducted due diligence on our supply chain.
+Our due diligence measures have been designed to conform, in all material respects, with the Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition, as applicable for tin, tantalum, tungsten, gold and downstream companies.
+Due Diligence Measures Performed:

-Due Diligence Design: